hsghori/CS-Notes/python-notes.md

 ```

 ## Arithmetic Operations
 One of the main purposes of computers is to perform calculations more quickly than humans.
-Python has many operations which can be used to perform arithmetic, manipulate data, etc.
+Python has many
-\subsubsection{Arithmetic Operations}
+operations which can be used to perform arithmetic, manipulate data, etc.

 The arithmetic operations in Python are:
 - `+` addition
 - `-` subtraction
 - `*` multiplication